2009 1000 km of Spa

 The 2009 1000 km of Spa was the second round of the 2009 Le Mans Series season.
-It took place at the Circuit de Spa-Francorchamps, Belgium, on 10 May 2009.
-Several teams used Spa as a test prior to the 24 Hours of Le Mans, including eventual winners Team Peugeot and Team Essex Porsche, as well as the Jetalliance Racing Aston Martin.
+It occurred at the Circuit de Spa-Francorchamps, Belgium, on May 10, 2009.
+Several teams tested at Spa before the 24 Hours of Le Mans, including eventual winners Team Peugeot and Team Essex Porsche, as well as the Jetalliance Racing Aston Martin.
+This is the 28th European Le Mans Series race since 2004.